vanderweidelab/.github/profile/README.md

 # van der Weide Lab

-⚠️ **Opening September 1st, 2026** ⚠️
+## ⚠️ **Opening September 1, 2026** ⚠️

-We study multi-level gene regulation in single cells using systems biology and computational methods.
+We study multi-level gene regulation in single cells using systems biology and computational approaches.

-Part of the [Center for Molecular Medicine](https://www.cmmutrecht.eu), Utrecht, The Netherlands.
+Part of the [Center for Molecular Medicine](https://www.cmmutrecht.eu), Utrecht, The Netherlands

+## 🗣️ Pronunciation
+_/vɑn dər ˈwaɪdə/_ — rhymes with “wonder why-duh”